shahriaribnealam/techprohor/README.md

 # Tech Prohor (টেক প্রহর)

-**Tech Prohor (টেক প্রহর)** is a comprehensive technology blog, and open blogging platform in the Bengali language.
+**Tech Prohor (টেক প্রহর)** is a comprehensive information & technology blog, and open blogging platform in the Bengali language.
 It serves as a hub for the latest tech updates, tech news, tutorials, and tips & tricks.

 ## ✨ Features
 * **Open Blogging Platform:** Allows anyone to register and share their knowledge about technology.